Memory that learns what works. So you can do more of it.

 + Smarter ranking 20% +10 pts

 Smarter ranking helps a little.
-Outcome tracking helps 4× more.
+At maturity, outcome tracking helps 5× more (+50 pts vs +10 pts).

 It gets better the more you use it